abrokecube/ravenfall-middleman/README.md

 - **Configurable**: Configurable via a JSON file.
 - **Auto Disconnect**: Automatically disconnects from the server after a period of inactivity to optimize resource usage.

+## Basic setup
+1. Edit RavenBot's `config.json`, found in the same folder as the executable.
+Change the `Port` number to `4050` (this is what `clientPort` is set to in the middleman's config).
+Save the file and restart RavenBot if it was running.
+2. Start `middleman.exe`.
+If things are well you should see something like `Client 127.0.0.1:xxxxx connected to port 4050`.
+3. Run your ravenfall middleman scripts

 ## Components

 The project consists of three main components: